CNY Hiking HOME PAGE Appalachian Trail AT - Sunfish Pond AT - Kittatinny Ridge

 One major highlight of this section is the spectacular Pochuck Boardwalk and bridge.
 The mile long boardwalk and 110 foot suspension bridge was 24 years in planning with seven years of actual construction at a cost of over $800,000.
 This is one of those must do sections of the AT that everyone can enjoy.

 There are eight trail shelters available for hikers in New Jersey.
+All the shelters in New Jersey have bear safe boxes for food and most include moldering privies, which need the aid of a few leafs to work properly.
+By adding duff-ground leaves will aid in the decomposition.
 The landscape is very remote at times, then civilization seems too close at other times while on the trail in New Jersey.
 You'll find the hiking pleasant, although humidity can be a problem during the summer.
 Use the links above to help plan your adventure along the Appalachian Trail in New Jersey.
 We suggest buying a copy of the Appalachian Trail Guide to New York-New Jersey for anyone planning a hike on this section of the AT.
+Look below for a detailed description of key points of the Appalachian Trail in New Jersey.